Jbachtiger/ci-pp5-gamer-verse/README.md

 ## Solved Bugs

-validation errors not showing for post create form.
-Updated model in drf api to make field required.
+1. Some of the validation for the post create form wasn't working as expected and allowed posts to be created without any content being added.
+This was an issue on the API side and was fixed by updating the Gamer Verse API post model to make the description field required.

-The submitted data was not a file.
-Check the encoding type on the form. fixed by changing formData.append('image', image) needed to be changed to formData.append('image', imageInput.current.files[0]);
+2. A 'The submitted data was not a file.
+Check the encoding type on the form.' error occured when trying to submit an image for the post create form.
+This was fixed by changing 'formData.append('image', image)' to 'formData.append('image', imageInput.current.files[0]);'.
+[Link to commit](https://github.com/Jbachtiger/ci-pp5-gamer-verse/commit/c6df28fc5bb59e496ad93c5217f3c81c63da4083)

-game publisher and developer fields not clickable - fixed by change as to type in form field
+3. The game publisher and developer fields were not clickable in the review create form.
+This was fixed by changing the fields within the form control from as="text" to type="text".
+[Link to commit](https://github.com/Jbachtiger/ci-pp5-gamer-verse/commit/1a20ae10a43678975b5a0787df2a49d55c9b1659)

-image not displaying for reviews page - needed to modifiy reviews serializer to include image for field
+4. An issue occured where the reviews page wasn't displaying images correctly and they just showed as broken.
+After much debugging and with the help of Rebecca from Tutor support the issue was finally narrowed down to being with the reviews serializer not having an image field included.
+Once added the images displayed as expected.

-Warning: Invalid DOM property `class`.
-Did you mean `className`? - didn't add className rather class for favourite navbar
+5. The following error displayed 'Warning: Invalid DOM property `class`.
+Did you mean `className`?'.
+This happened due to adding class rather than className for the favourite navbar.
+[Link to commit](https://github.com/Jbachtiger/ci-pp5-gamer-verse/commit/9afca9c663660f9bc6e3714ade23a1bcc72f594b)

 ## Known Bugs
+No known bugs left.
+If you find any please contact the project owner.

 ## Technologies Used
 ### Languages Used